iamraphson/hackathon-starter/readme.md

 ## Contributing

 Thank you for considering contributing to Hackathon Starter.
-The contribution guide can be found in the [Contribution File](CONTRIBUTING.md)

 ## Security Vulnerabilities